 2020 is almost over.
 But as good as those words sound, that doesn’t mean 2021 is going to be a picnic.
 If 2020 was a ravaging wildfire (which, literally and figuratively, it was), 2021 will be all about the effort to bring life back from the ashes.
 2020 has had the effect of forcing us to dial backwards in a lot of areas, many of which we really can’t afford to be dialing back.
 And although our 2020 problems are far from over, we need to think of 2021 as the year we need to start getting back on track.
 We need to dedicate ourselves to the job of #FixingTheFuture.

 As an example, our need for pandemic-induced isolation and avoidance of reusables has curtailed our use of many environmentally friendly products.
 This might not sound like a big deal… to anyone who’s forgotten how much waste we were creating with disposable products from our favorite fast food places, grocery and department stores.
 Starbucks, which had embraced the idea of selling reusable cups and allowing customers to bring them in for refills, has gone back to disposable plastic cups in order to prevent the spread of COVID-19 among its workers and customers.
 Trader Joe’s supermarkets have also forbidden the bringing in of reusable bags for shopping, forcing consumers to take their purchases home in disposable bags.
-But that means a sizable increase in those waste cups, reversing what was a positive trend for our environment.
+But that means a sizable increase in those waste products, reversing what was a positive trend for our environment.

 Our restaurants, similarly denied the in-house dining customers that represent their livelihood, have also been forced to use more disposable containers for their growing number of take-out customers.
 Years of publicly cutting back on disposables have been reversed in a year.
 If we’re going to change our restaurant and takeout habits, we need to at least do them with the environment in mind and do them properly, with reusable and even permanent products that won’t soon fill our landfills.